Pyar Kiye Jaa: Plot

-Widower Ramlal lives a wealthy lifestyle near Poona, India along with his two daughters and a son.
-His daughter, Malti, is a Science graduate; Nirmala, a matriculate, and the son, Atma, who wants his father to finance a Hindi film, which he himself will produce under the banner of "Wah Wah Productions", he even signs up a nubile and sexy Meena Priyadarshini, the daughter of Ramlal's Estate Manager, to play the female lead role.
-Ramlal would like to get his daughters married to families that are wealthier than his.
-He hires an assistant manager, Ashok Verma, to look after his estate, but fires him when he learns that Ashok has misbehaved with his daughters.
-Ashok protests by putting up a tent in Ramlal's front-yard.
-Shyam, a friend of Ashok disguised as an elderly male, comes to visit Ramlal.
-He identifies himself as Rai Bahadur Ganga Prasad, claims he is very wealthy, and the estranged father of Ashok.
-Ramlal seizes this opportunity and asks Rai Bahadur to get Ashok to marry one of his daughters.
-Ashok and his father reconcile, and Verma decides to marry Nirmala.
-Then Ramlal gets another visitor, a wealthy elderly male by the name of Devraj, who knew Ramlal during his school-days.
-Ramlal and Devraj talk about old times, and end up fixing up the marriage of Malti with Devraj's son Shyam.
-Ramlal introduces Devraj to Rai Bahadur and starts preparations for both marriages – little knowing that soon he will find out that Devraj's son has gone missing, perhaps refusing to marry someone his father has chosen for him; Devraj learns that Ashok is actually the son of a poor schoolteacher and reveals to Ramlal that Rai Bahadur is a fraud, Ashok and Shyam are arrested by the police for cheating Ramlal, resulting a chaos, but finally all things and misunderstandings are cleared up and they live happily ever after.
+Ramlal (Om Prakash), a middle-aged widower, lives a wealthy lifestyle near Pune, Maharashtra along with his two daughters, Malati (Kalpana) and Nirmala (Rajasree), and older son, Atma (Mehmood).
+Malati is a science graduate; Nirmala is a matriculate; and Atma wishes for his father to finance a Hindi film which he will produce himself under "Wah Wah Productions", and even signs up a nubile and attractive Meena Priyadarshini (Mumtaz), a village belle and the daughter of Ramlal's property manager, to portray the female lead role.
+Ramlal aims to get his daughters married to families that are even wealthier than his, and has an assistant manager, Ashok Verma (Shashi Kapoor), to take care of his property.
+However, Ramlal fires him after learning that Ashok has misbehaved with both his daughters.
+As a result, Ashok protests by building a tent in Ramlal's front yard, and eventually falls in love with Nirmala.
+In order to impress Ramlal for their marriage, Ashok invites his childhood friend, Shyam (Kishore Kumar), in town and disguises him as a wealthy, elderly man.
+Shyam introduces himself to Ramlal as "Rai Bahadur Ganga Prasad" and claims that he is a billionaire and Ashok's estranged father.
+Ramlal exploits this opportunity and requests Rai Bahadur to arrange Ashok's marriage with one of his daughters.
+Ashok and his "father" pretend to reconcile, and Ashok decides to marry Nirmala.
+However, things take a drastic turn when Ramlal receives another visitor, a wealthy elderly man named Devraj (Chaman Puri), who knew Ramlal during his school-days.
+Ramlal and Devraj talk about old times, and end up arranging Malati's marriage with Devraj's son, who is none other than Shyam.
+Ramlal introduces Devraj to Rai Bahadur and begins the preparations for both marriages, unaware that he will discover soon that Devraj's son has gone missing, perhaps refusing to marry someone his father has chosen for him.
+Meanwhile, Devraj somehow discovers that Ashok is actually the son of a poor schoolteacher, Masterji (Shivraj), and reveals to Ramlal that Rai Bahadur is a fraud.
+Thus, Ashok and Shyam are both arrested by the police for cheating Ramlal, resulting in chaos.
+However, all the misunderstandings and problems are finally cleared up, with all the three couples getting married and living happily ever after.